 What is the normal shelf life of BMK products?

 Shelf life varies between products.
-RSP™ and Padcrete™ can be safely stored for twelve (12) months before use, while unopened Postloc® components have a twenty-four (24)-month shelf life.
-Polecrete® components have an indefinite shelf life, so long as it is stored under recommended conditions and proper care is taken to agitate the ISO (A) and Polyol (B) components before mixing, if the product has been stored for an extended period of time.
+RSP™ and Padcrete™ can be safely stored for twelve (12) months before use, while unopened Postloc® and Polecrete® components have a twenty-four (24)-month shelf life.
+Postloc® and Polecrete® components remain usable, so long as they are stored under recommended conditions and proper care is taken to agitate the ISO (A) and Polyol (B) components before mixing, if the product has been stored for an extended period of time.
 All BMK products should be kept tightly sealed, as they are moisture-sensitive.

 Must BMK products be kept in a warm environment before use in the field, such as in the cab of a truck?